satwikwats/satwikwats.github.io/index.md

 description: Homepage
 ---

-#### Undergrad major in Physics and minor in Computer Science at Ashoka University
+#### Undergrad Major in Physics and Minor in Computer Science at Ashoka University

 <hr />